phasebash/dotfiles/README.md

 dotfiles
 ========

 A collection of my personal vim, tmux, bash, jack, and other configuration files.
+Platform-specific banalities are kept segregated and conditionally loaded.